Abubakardatics123/langgraph/README.md

 - `run_workflow.py` - Simple script to execute the workflow
 - `run.sh` - Shell script to ensure the workflow runs with Python 3
 - `requirements.txt` - Required Python packages
+- `api.py` - Flask API to serve the frontend and handle workflow requests
+- `frontend/` - Web interface for interacting with the workflow

 ## Extending the Workflow